How to choose the best Olive Oil

-Extra Virgin Olive Oil: Olives go through three sets of pressing in order to extract as much oil as possible.
-Extra Virgin Olive Oil is the first pressing making it the purest and giving it the strongest flavour.
+Extra virgin olive oil is made exclusively from the first cold-pressing of the olives, making it the purest and giving it the strongest flavour.
 It is great for salads and drizzling over cooked food such as fish.

 Virgin Olive Oil: Virgin Oil is the second pressing of the olives.
 It has a weaker flavour and is best used for cooking.
-This is because when olive oil is heated over 60 degrees Celsius you loose most of the flavour and and goodness of the oil so it is not worth wasting extra virgin olive oil for this.
+This is because when olive oil is heated over 60 degrees Celsius you lose most of the flavour and goodness of the oil so it would be a shame to use Extra Virgin Olive Oil for cooking.

 Olive Oil: When you see bottles of oil that only say Olive Oil or Pomace Olive Oil it means that this is oil from the third pressing of the olives.
-Personally I would recommend avoiding this.
-Simply because in order to extract the final drops of oil from the olives both chemicals and heat are added to process taking away from the healthy and natural benefits of oil.
+Personally we would recommend avoiding this.
+Simply because in order to extract the final drops of oil from the olives both chemicals and heat are added to the process taking away from the healthy and natural benefits of olive oil.

-Strength: Low Intensity/Delicate
+Low Intensity/Delicate

 Flavour:Smooth and mild, delicate, light, elegant flavor, mellow yet rich with a slight bitterness and fruitiness